Family and Medical Leave (FML)

 After logging in with the link below, you will see a form that has been pre-populated with information about your college and department.
 If there are any errors in this information, you should contact Faculty Affairs or your department administrators.

 Enter the required dates or indicate the appropriate semester for your leave, and then paste your project summary in the summary text box.
 If you are requesting an academic or calendar year sabbatical, please first confer with your unit's budget or payroll officer to find out how your sabbatical request may affect your benefits.
 Also note that you must request your sabbatical leave at least six months in advance.
+As stated in University policy, the Department Chairperson or equivalent academic administrator has discretion to waive the six (6) month application period on a case-by-case basis upon submission of supporting justification, provided all applications are received on or by ninety (90) days prior to the commencement of the proposed sabbatical leave.

 Faculty are required to attest that they will abide by the requirements of the sabbatical policy.
 This includes attesting to: